 Reward Yourself

 Finished that massive history project?
 Did that math test?
 You must celebrate your wins, big or small!
-You should treat yourself to a coffee break, watch an episode of your favorite show, or hang out with friends.
+You should treat yourself to a coffee break, watch an episode of your favourite show, or hang out with friends.
+You can also solo travel, explore a coffee shop, or just have dinner at your favourite restaurant.
+Rewarding yourself keeps you motivated and shows your brain that hard work pays off.

-FAQS on How to manage time as a student
+FAQS on How to Manage Time as a Student

 Allocate specific time slots for self-study in your schedule, break down tasks into manageable chunks, and maintain focus during study sessions.